TobbeLino/GoxTradingBotTobli/README.md

 Changelog
 =========

+0.2.1.5
+- Fixed bug corrupting data when user updated settings while fetching data
+- Cache trade data in local storage (a lot faster loading and less hammering of MtGox servers on restart)
+- Remember if chart is visible or not when closing popup
+- New setting "Disabled on start".
+Will make he bot always start disabled to avoid instant/accidental trading on startup
+- Lowered minimum sample interval to 1 minute for those who would like to experiment
+- Separate "Buy/Sell after X samples above/below thresholds"
+- Allow buy/sell after up to 5 samples (could be useful with very short sample intervals)

 0.2.1.4
 - Fixed fetching trades with no API key.
 The bot can now be used to monitor trend without an API Key (but it will not be able to trade of course)